ActiveCampaign/postmark-rails/README.md

 You can use tags to categorize outgoing messages and attach application-specific information.
 Tagging the different types of email that you send lets you [review statistics and bounce reports separately](http://developer.postmarkapp.com/developer-build.html#message-format).

-Pass `:track_opens` flag to enable/disable open tracking on per-message basis.
-Check out the [Triggers API](https://github.com/wildbit/postmark-gem/wiki/The-Triggers-API-Support) to see how Postmark can help you control this with tags.
+Pass `:track_opens => 'true'` to enable/disable open tracking on per-message basis.
+Check out the [Triggers API](https://github.com/wildbit/postmark-gem/wiki/The-Triggers-API-Support) to see how Postmark can help you control this with tags. **Note that we pass a string here, since it becomes a header value.
+Passing a boolean may or may not work depending on your Rails version.**

 ``` ruby
 class TestMailer < ActionMailer::Base